mwestera/bertology/README.md

 `python experiment.py data/ontonotes_dev_info_NN-PRP.csv --cuda --method gradient --combine no --n_items 500 --factors coref --track noun,pronoun --prefix COREF'

 And there are more options still, like the fancy --heatmap --gif combo (if it still works; haven't used it in a while...).

+## What about `dependency.py`? ##

+That's a slightly less clean file representing my thus far unconclusive attempt at correlating BERT's weights/gradients with dependency trees.